froh/paulhankin.github.io/_posts/2015-05-06-Complexity.md

 size of the input to a problem, and in fact for a problem of size $$n$$, $$w = O(\mathrm{log}\, n)$$.

-This model is pretty close to making our three facts true: merge sort runs in $$O(n\mathrm{log}\,n)$$ time, and there's no known algorithms for solving NP problems.
+This model starts well: merge sort runs in $$O(n\mathrm{log}\,n)$$ time.
 Unfortunately though, it can be exploited to do an unreasonable amount of computation with the wide memory locations.
 A paper by Fredman, ["Surpassing the information-theoretic bound with fusion trees" (1993)][ref-fredman93], shows that in this model there exists $$O(n\mathrm{log}\,n/\mathrm{log\,log}\,n)$$ time sorts,